apiel/zicBox/NOTE.md

 ## Pixel TODO

+- TODO pipeline
+    - fix makefile

 - TODO rename pixel to zic!!

 - TODO pressing select track button of already active track to access menu to capture and other stuff related to track...
 - maybe even enter piano mode... ---> one button to exit and one but to switch encoders
+- record from 0 to 64 step?

 - TODO in menu could use knob or a button to navigate between multiple options...